StephenMiracle/wordpress-docker-frankenphp/readme.md

 ### Environment Variables

+- DEBUG // Flag to set WP_DEBUG & debug mode on server.
+(1 or 0)
+- SERVER_NAME // Domain to set.
+Will request a SSL cert for it.
+- WP
+- DB_NAME
+- DB_USER
+- DB_PASSWORD
+- DB_HOST
+- DB_ROOT_PASSWORD
+- DB_TABLE_PREFIX
+- WP_DEBUG
+- WP_VERSION

+### Open Ports

+- 80 //Set http traffic from "server_name" env variable to point here.
+- 443 //Set https traffic from "server_name" env variable to point to here.
+- 8095 //Use this port when its behind a reverse proxy (load balancers, Kubernetes, other container orchestrations.
+Probably many use cases.)

 This image copies content from the base WordPress image.
 Relevant environment variables can be found in the parent repository.

 [Click here for the standard WordPress Docker Repo.](https://hub.docker.com/_/wordpress "WordPress Docker Images")